 - St. Louis: With a thriving hospitality industry, St. Louis has a wide variety of bars and restaurants, which provide ample opportunities for bartenders.
 The city also hosts several major events throughout the year, providing additional opportunities for bartenders to earn money.

-- Kansas City: Another major city in Missouri, Kansas City has a robust hospitality industry with a vibrant nightlife scene.
-Bartenders can find employment in numerous bars and nightclubs, and the city’s major sports teams, such as the Chiefs and Royals, also provide additional opportunities for bartenders.
+- Kansas City: Bartenders can find employment in numerous bars and nightclubs, and the city’s major sports teams, such as the Chiefs and Royals, also provide additional opportunities for bartenders.

 - Branson: A popular tourist destination, Branson offers bartenders opportunities to work in bars and restaurants, particularly during the busy tourist season.

-- Jefferson City: As the capital of Missouri, Jefferson City is home to several government buildings and agencies, which provide opportunities for bartenders to work in government-related events and functions.
+- Jefferson City: As the capital of Missouri, Jefferson City provides opportunities for bartenders to work in government-related events and functions.

 If you’re interested in bartending in other American states, we’ve written an article about bartending requirements across America here.